radi0sus/orca_ir/README.md

 and use the matplotlib window to zoom to an area of interest and save it.

 The PNG file will be replaced everytime you start the script with the same output file.
-If you want to keep a file, you have to rename it.
+If you want to keep the file, you have to rename it.

 ## Examples:
 ![Example 1](/examples/example1.png)